 - Apprentice assistance: $50 per hour

-I always tell customers upfront if a job will require additional team members.
-For example, when installing a liner in a 30-foot chimney, I typically bring a second technician for safety reasons.
-That job might show labor costs of $1,500 (primary technician) + $600 (assistant) = $2,1or.
+I always let customers know upfront if a job calls for extra hands.
+For instance, when I’m running a liner in a 30-foot chimney, I bring a second tech for safety.
+That job might show labor costs of $1,500 (primary technician) plus $600 (assistant), so $2,100 total.

-We’re also always looking for qualified individuals to join our team – if you know someone interested in the chimney industry, check out our career opportunities page.
+We’re also always on the lookout for good people to join the crew.
+If you know somebody interested in the chimney trade, point them to our career opportunities page.

 Material Costs and Markup Explained

-I purchase materials from several wholesale suppliers in the Colorado Springs area, and I mark them up by 15-30% depending on the item.
-Here’s why:
+I buy materials from a few wholesale suppliers in the Colorado Springs area and mark them up 15 to 30% depending on the item.
+Here’s the reasoning behind that:

 - I handle delivery and logistics

-- I stock standard parts for quick service
+- I keep standard parts in stock for quick service

-- I absorb the cost of special orders that don’t work out
+- I eat the cost of special orders that don’t pan out

 | Material Item | My Wholesale Cost | Retail to Customer | Markup % |